 - what activities were previously conducted on the property

-If you have questions regarding the purchase or sale of a property or due diligence generally, please contact a lawyer in our Business and Real Estate Law group.
+If you have questions regarding the purchase or sale of a property or due diligence generally, please contact a lawyer in our Business Law group.